skills/introduction-to-github/README.md

 The following steps will guide you through the process of committing a change on GitHub.
 A commit records changes in renaming, changing content within, creating a new file, and any other changes made to your project.
 For this exercise, committing a change requires first adding a new file to your new branch.

 1. On the **< > Code** tab in the header menu of your repository, make sure you're on your new branch `my-first-branch`.

-2. Select the **Add file** drop-down and click **Create new file**.<br>
+2. Select the **Add file** drop-down and click **Create new file**.

    ![create new file option](/images/create-new-file.png)

 3. In the **Name your file...** field, enter `PROFILE.md`.

    **Note:** `.md` is a file extension that creates a Markdown file.
 You can learn more about Markdown by visiting "[Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)" in our docs or by taking the "[Communicating using Markdown](https://github.com/skills/communicate-using-markdown)" Skills course.

 4. In the **Edit new file** area, copy the following content to your file:

    ```
    Welcome to my GitHub profile!
    ```

    <img alt="profile.md file screenshot" src="/images/my-profile-file.png"/>

 5. For commits, you can enter a short commit message that describes what changes you made.
 This message helps others know what's included in your commit.
 GitHub offers a simple default message, but let's change it slightly for practice.
 First, enter `Add PROFILE.md` in the first text-entry field below **Commit new file** at the bottom of the page.
 Then, if you want to confirm what your screen should look like, expand the dropdown below.

    <details>
    <summary> Expand to see the screenshot.</summary>
    <img alt="screenshot of adding a new file with a commit message" src="/images/commit-full-screen.png" />
    </details>

 6. In this lesson, we'll ignore the other fields and click **Commit new file**.
-7. Move on to Step 3! <br>
+7. Move on to Step 3!

    **Note**: Like before, you can wait about 20 seconds, then refresh this page (the one you're following instructions from) and [GitHub Actions](https://docs.github.com/en/actions) will automatically close this step and open the next one.